Korean Air: Nut rage incident

-Merger of Asiana Airlines
+Merger with Asiana Airlines

-In November 2020 during the COVID-19 pandemic, the South Korean Government officially announced that Korean Air will acquire Asiana Airlines.
-The Ministry of Land, Infrastructure and Transport of the Republic of Korea will integrate subsidiaries Air Busan, Air Seoul and Jin Air to form a combined low-cost carrier which will focus on regional airports in Korea.
+In November 2020, during the COVID-19 pandemic, the South Korean Government officially announced that Korean Air will acquire Asiana Airlines.
+The Ministry of Land, Infrastructure and Transport of the Republic of Korea will integrate subsidiaries Air Busan, Air Seoul, and Jin Air to form a combined low-cost carrier which will focus on regional airports in Korea.

-In March 2021, KAL announced the merger with Asiana Airlines will be delayed as foreign authorities have not approved the deal.
-As of 2022, the deal has not been completed as essential countries have not given their approval.
+In March 2021, KAL announced that the merger with Asiana Airlines would be delayed as foreign authorities had not approved the deal.
+As of 2023, the deal has not been completed as essential countries have approached the deal with skepticism.

+On 12 December 2024, Reuters reported that Korean Air had announced the completion of the purchase of debt-laden Asiana Airlines in a deal worth 1.5 trillion won (USD 1.6 billion).
+The deal enables Korean Air to acquire 63.88% of the second-largest airline in the country, becoming the 12th largest airline in the world by international capacity.

+Rebranding

+On 11 March 2025, as part of its merger with Asiana Airlines, in which the latter brand will be fully absorbed in 2027, Korean Air unveiled its first major corporate rebrand since 1984.
+The rebranding was done in partnership with design agency Lippincott and saw the existing "Taegeuk" symbol lose its blue and red color palette in favor of outlined monochromatic dark blue color of the same symbol.
+It also replaced the wordmark "KOREAN AIR" written in a modified Cooper Black typeface with a sans-serif version named "Korean Air Sans" designed by Dalton Maag for the same wordmark (in the case of aircraft liveries, the wordmark is just "KOREAN").
+Lippincott notes that reinterpreting the Taegeuk symbol and removing it from the logotype enhances its visibility, and its calligraphic brush-strokes style adds elegance to the new identity.
+Meanwhile, the new uniforms for Korean and Asiana employees signifying the unified "Korean Air" brand will be introduced in 2027.

 Corporate affairs and identity

 Ownership

-Korean Air is owned by Hanjin Group and it is majority controlled by Hanjin KAL Corporation.
-The owner family of Hanjin Group is still the airline's largest and controlling, shareholder; Cho Won-tae (Walter Cho), its current chairman and CEO, is the third generation of the family to lead the airline.
+Korean Air is owned by Hanjin Group, and it is majority controlled by Hanjin KAL Corporation.
+Walter Cho, its current chairman and CEO, is the third generation of the family who controls Hanjin KAL to lead the airline.
+(Hanjin KAL's largest shareholder is Delta Air Lines, at 14.90% ownership.)
 As of 5 June 2020, Hanjin KAL holds 29.27% of Korean Air shares.

 Hubs and headquarters

-Incheon International Airport Terminal 2 and Gimhae International Airport are Korean Air's international hubs.
+Incheon International Airport Terminal 2 is Korean Air's international hub.

-Korean Air's headquarters (대한항공 빌딩) is located in Gonghang-dong, Gangseo-gu in Seoul.
+Korean Air's headquarters (대한항공 빌딩/大韓航空 빌딩) is located on the grounds of Gimpo International Airport in Gonghang-dong, Gangseo District, Seoul.
 The company also maintains a satellite headquarters campus at Incheon.
-Korean Air also has offices at Gimpo International Airport in Seoul.

 Korean Air's other hubs are at Jeju International Airport, Jeju and Gimhae International Airport, Busan.
 The maintenance facilities are located in Gimhae International Airport.
 The majority of Korean Air's pilots, ground staff, and flight attendants are based in Seoul and Busan.